tempname11/WorkingTitle4/notes/short_term.md

   - investigate "smooth backface" artifacts
   - investigate "self-lighting"
   - investigate "zero-grid-coord-repeat"
-  - investigate why Sponza doesn't work at all, regardless of grid

   - think more carefully about equations, energy conservation etc.
-  - use textures :DDGI_Textures

   - use some kind of visibility testing (we already have the ray distances!)

+  - use textures
+    * LOD stuff
+    :DDGI_Textures
+    - write to g2
+      - set of textures
+      - sampler
+        - write to layout
+        - declare in layout
+        - deinit
+        - init